Loyalty programs

 After creating a group, promotions can be:

-• reordered within the group to affect results in sequential application;
+- reordered within the group to affect the result (except for Summation);

 As with promotions, changes to group structure and promotion order must be applied.
 Until applied, changes are considered only in test mode.
-The final result is always additionally processed by the loyalty program's main arbitration.
+The final result of applying promotions is always additionally processed by the loyalty program's main arbitration.
+All actions applied to a group (activation, deactivation, archiving) cascade to all nested promotions and subgroups.

 Promotion testing